ZenHubHQ/zenhub-enterprise/virtual-machine/zhe3-migration/README.md

 # ZHE2 to ZHE3 Migration for Virtual Machine

+> ⚠️ **NOTE:** This page is only applicable to users of the previous-generation ZenHub Enterprise 2.x. **Migrations from 2.x are only supported on ZenHub Enterprise 3.1.x**.

 ## Table of Contents
 - [When am I ready to migrate production?](#when-am-i-ready-to-migrate-production)
 - [Migration overview](#migration-overview)